joblib/threadpoolctl/README.md

   'threading_layer': 'gnu'}]
 ```

+You can observe that the previously linked OpenBLAS shared object stays loaded by
+the Python program indefinitely, but FlexiBLAS itself no longer delegates BLAS calls
+to OpenBLAS as indicated by the `current_backend` attribute.
 ### Writing a custom library controller

 Currently, `threadpoolctl` has support for `OpenMP` and the main `BLAS` libraries.